cechinel/APOD/README.md

 <div align="center">
   <h3>APOD - Astronomy Picture Of the Day</h3>
   <p>APOD App is a mobile application for Android developed using Flutter.
 This application presents a list of Pictures Of the Day from Nasa and its details of each picture.
+It works online and offiline the list of pictures is saved in cache after the first load.
+If you are not connected to the internet on first loading, the app will show a server error message.
 </div>

 <br />